ton-community/ton-docs/docs/develop/howto/fees-low-level.md

-# Low Level Fees Overview
+# Fees (low-level)

-:::caution advanced level
+:::caution
-This information is **very low level** and could be hard to understand for newcomers.
-So feel free to read about it later.
+This section describes instructions and manuals for interacting with TON at a low level.
 :::

 This document provides a general idea of transaction fees on TON and particularly computation fees for the FunC code.
 There is also a [detailed specification in the TVM whitepaper](https://ton.org/tvm.pdf).

-# Transactions and phases
+## Transactions and phases

-As was described in the [TVM overview](/learn/tvm-instructions/tvm_overview), transaction execution consists of a few phases.
+As was described in the [TVM overview](/learn/tvm-instructions/tvm-overview), transaction execution consists of a few phases.
 During those phases, the corresponding fees may be deducted.

 Generally:
 ```cpp